There are many music sync apps to listen to music together with friends no matter your distance. Here are the best ones.

 Synatop is free to use, but you need to make an account and are limited to the apps available on the platform.
 As it’s completely web-based, none of the apps or content are downloaded onto your device, and you’ll find a library of movies available on the platform.

-Which App Should You Use for Listening to Music Together Online?
+Which App Should You Use to Listen to Music Together Online?

 There are a lot of different apps available today allowing us to stay connected with our friends, no matter where we live.
 Many have specific features, and the one that is right for your needs won’t necessarily be the right choice for someone else.